hdevalence/ed25519consensus/README.md

 This problem is fixed by [ZIP215], a specification of a precise set of validation criteria for Ed25519 signatures.
-This repository contains a fork of Go's `crypto/ed25519` module with support for [ZIP215].
-In order to be backwards-compatible with existing users of `crypto/ed25519`, the ZIP215 validation rules are provided by a `VerifyConsensus` function.
+This repository contains a fork of Go's `crypto/ed25519` package with support for [ZIP215] verification.

-Note that the ZIP215 rules ensure that individual and batch verification are guaranteed to give the same results, so unlike `Verify`, `VerifyConsensus` is compatible with batch verification (though this is not yet implemented by this library).
+Note that the ZIP215 rules ensure that individual and batch verification are guaranteed to give the same results, so unlike `ed25519.Verify`, `ed25519consensus.Verify` is compatible with batch verification (though this is not yet implemented by this library).